tc39/proposal-shadowrealm/errors.md

 @http://127.0.0.1:8081/demo.html:8:1
 ```

-_Note: All 5 stack frames must be exposed on this error regardless of their location and associated Realms, this is analogous to what happen with same domain iframes today._
+_Note: All 5 stack frames should be exposed on this error regardless of their location and associated Realms, this is analogous to what happen with same domain iframes today._

 In the example above, we have 2 modules, `x.js` and `y.js`: